The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Conclusion

 Using the data collected by X-ray monitoring/scanning X-ray telescopes, we discovered the instability of the superorbital period of 4U 1820-30.
-Our study, we found that both the glitch model and the quadratic model describe the superorbital phase evolution well.
+From our study, we found that both the glitch model and the quadratic model describe the superorbital phase evolution well.
 However, additional observations are necessary to validate these models or to provide a better ephemeris for the superorbital modulation of 4U 1820-30.
 This period instability suggests that the triple model is unlikely suitable to explain the superorbital modulation of 4U 1820-30.
-Although we proposed that the irradiation-induced mass transfer instability may be responsible for the superorbital modulation, further observations and theoretical works are required to verify this model, including the periodicity, modulation amplitude and profile, and the puzzling phase evolution, which identified in this study.
-Fortunately, Swift BAT and MAXI are continuously monitoring the X-ray sky.
+Although we propose that the irradiation-induced mass transfer instability may be responsible for the superorbital modulation, further observations and theoretical works are required to verify this model, including the periodicity, modulation amplitude and profile, and the puzzling phase evolution, which were identified in this study.
+Fortunately, Swift BAT, MAXI and Fermi GBM continue to monitor the X-ray sky.
 Additionally, the newly operational Wide-field X-ray Telescope on-board the Einstein Probe~\citep{yua15}, which is sensitive to 0.5 to 4.0 keV X-ray photons and scans the entire night sky in three satellite orbits, can provide further data to better understand the nature of the superorbital modulation of 4U 1820-30.